Multilevel Monte Carlo Variational Inference: Background

+{In this paper, we focus} only on sampling-based methods such as the MC-based method~\citep{Ranganath14}, the RQMC-based method~\citep{Buchholz18a}, and our method, {and compare their theoretical properties and performance.} The reason for this is that these methods are the core methods of gradient estimation and can be combined with the various variance reduction strategies introduced above.

-SNR provides a measure of the quality of a stochastic gradient estimator.
-Recently, \citet{rainforth18} analyzed the behavior of an importance-weighted stochastic gradient in terms of the SNR and revealed differences in the effect of increasing the number of importance weights between inference and generative networks in the variational auto-encorder~\cite{Kingma14}.
-In addition, there have been several theoretical and empirical analyses of stochastic gradient estimators by using the SNR~\cite{hennig13, Lee18, shwartz17, Tucker19}.
+\paragraph{SNR :} SNR is a measure of the quality of a stochastic gradient estimator.
+Recently, \citet{rainforth18} have analyzed the behavior of an importance-weighted stochastic gradient in terms of the SNR and revealed differences in the effect of increasing the number of importance weights between inference and generative networks on the gradient estimator in the variational autoencoder~\citep{Kingma14}.
+In addition, there have been several theoretical and empirical analyses of stochastic gradient estimators using the SNR~\citep{hennig13, Lee18, shwartz17, Tucker19}.